Paul was born and grew up in Wisconsin. He is married to a Thai and living in Thailand. He has Swiss, German, and Austrian ancestry.

-Finally, the fear of Communism and Islamophobia today has been replaced by the fear of fascism which the media portray President Trump promoting.
+Finally, the fear of Communism and Islamophobia today has been replaced by the fear of fascism that the media portray President Trump as promoting.

 Based on manifest destiny, the westward expansion of the United States across the North American continent was both justified and inevitable by defeating Mexico in the late 1840s and getting control of its territories in California and the southwestern states of Arizona, New Mexico, and Texas.

 Coined by the 19th-century poet Rudyard Kipling, the white man's burden referred to America's imperialism in the Philippine Islands as a good endeavor to serve the captive people's needs.

 Rugged individualism praised the self-reliance of Western settlers.